 Jazz, Jake, Jurnee, and Jussie Smollett are renowned television stars of shows such as “Empire, “Friday Night Lights,” “Underground” and Food Network’s “Smollett Eats.”
 Their parents wanted 10 children; they ended up with six.
 Their father is Jewish and of eastern European background who grew up in Queens, New York.
 Their mother is African-American and was born in Texas and raised in New Orleans.
 No matter where the self-described multicultural-nomadic family lived, their mother would transform a butcher block into a smooth varnished table that took three days to complete.
 She also made sure to have weekly family feasts cooked on a budget without sacrificing taste with a salad incorporated each time.
 Today, at each of the sibling’s residence sits a communal kitchen table handcrafted by their mother – the focal point of their daily existence.

 Deciding which dish to prepare first proved to be difficult – a testament to all the delicious-sounding and looking recipes presented in the book.
 I started with 24 and then narrowed it down to my final three: Asian lobster wonton tacos, slow-cooked miso short ribs or citrus sorbet with limoncello.
 Which one should I pick?
-Be sure to follow me on social media (Facebook, Twitter and Instagram) for my final selection.
+In the end, I went in a totally different direction.
+Head over to our recipes to try their Rosemary-Garlic Butter instead that is perfect on hot bread and more.

 This article contains an affiliate link.
 Please see our disclosure for more information.